-Caution: Do not apply Pylex Herbicide on Bahiagrass, St. Augustine grass, Buffalograss, zoysia, carpetgrass and Dicondra.
+Caution: Do not apply Pylex Herbicide on Bahiagrass, St. Augustine grass, Buffalograss, zoysia, carpetgrass, and Dichondra.

 Other Ways to Get Rid of Bermuda Grass

-Keep in mind that lawns with extensive Bermuda grass weed invasion may take a long time to permanently get rid of the pest.
+Keep in mind that lawns with extensive Bermuda grass weed invasion may take a long time to get rid of the pest permanently.
 Even vinegar-based sprays and many organic weed killers may show temporary suppression, but the weed will thrive again.

-In such instances, you might want to cultivate the yard and destroy Bermuda grass with a potent herbicide such as Roundup, and then re-establish the lawn afresh.
+In such instances, you might want to cultivate the yard, destroy Bermuda grass with a potent herbicide such as Roundup, and then re-establish the lawn afresh.

 Here’s how to get rid of Bermuda grass weeds other than using herbicides: